kartikynwa/dotty2hotty/README.md

 2. Can't put my finger on it but something about it makes it look like a little bit like a जुगाड़.
 It works, yeah.
 But something doesn't seem right about turning my home directory into _possibly_ a git directory.
 U feel me?
+   This may be just beacuse of the lack of knowledge on my part.

 As such I came up with my own patent pending IQ 150 method.
 I add the path where the symlink has to be created relating to the home directory as a comment in the